thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 	    .IgnoreMatchedProperties()));
 ```

-> Note the use of `.IgnoreMatchedProperties()` to avoid the library trying to set properties automatically by matching names between the audited entities and the type `AuditLog`.

 Another example for all entities mapping to a single audit log table that stores the changes in a JSON column:

 ```c#